davidebaggio/ListAdapter/README.md

 # List Adapter

 This is a project that contains a List Adapter made in java.
 It uses the Vector class from [CLDC 1.1](https://docs.oracle.com/javame/config/cldc/ref-impl/cldc1.1/jsr139/index.html "CLDC1.1") as the adaptee of this class.
 The implementation allows function from the [J2RE 1.4.2](https://www2.cs.duke.edu/csed/java/jdk1.4.2/docs/api/index.html "J2RE 1.4.2") only.
+The only precondition is that for the compilation of the package JDK 18 is required.
+Mind that it has to be added to the path.

 ---